 How to optimise your Google Business Profile

-First, enter all the basic information about your business, such as a solid description, the categories your business comes under, your opening hours, types of payments you accept, phone number, website address, etc.
+First, enter all the basic information about your business, such as a solid description, the categories your business falls under, your opening hours, the types of payments you accept, your phone number, and your website address.

 Then add your logo and any other images of your business you want to showcase to your potential customers.